| USA > South Carolina > Charleston > Arts and Entertainment > Performing Arts |

 Charleston's Dock Street Theatre was the first theater building designed solely for theatrical performances in America.
-Its rich history reflects the theatrical tradition and cultural history of Charleston and America in the 1700s.
+Its rich history reflects the theatrical tradition and cultural history of

 The present Dock Street Theatre is built on the site of the original theater building.